evert/push-please/draft-pot-prefer-push.md

 # Introduction

-HTTP/2 {{RFC7540}} allows a server to push requests and responses to a HTTP client, in anticipation that the client will need them in the near future.
+HTTP/2 {{RFC7540}} allows a server to push request and response pairs to HTTP clients.
+This can save round-trips between server and client and reduces the total time required for a client to retrieve all requested resources.

 This mechanism is completely controlled by the server, and it is up to implementors of services to anticipate what resources a client might need next.
-Some implementations of this feature attempt to intelligently guess which resources a client might need based on past behavior.

 This specification defines a new HTTP header that allows a client to inform a server of resources they will require next based on a link relation type